About the Off-Site Levy

 The review will continue into 2022, with several opportunities to provide feedback on the proposed changes.
 The first opportunity will be an online survey for development industry members will be open until February 9.

 The first survey will focus on the Water Resources portion of the bylaw.
-Stakeholder feedback on proposed changes is important to the new bylaw.
+Partners feedback on proposed changes is important to the new bylaw.
 Feedback will be considered and incorporated into the new Off-site Levy Bylaw where possible.

 More information about upcoming engagement opportunities will be shared here, and on the engagement portal page so please check back often.